Tiagobuzzz/UltraWorldCodes/README.md

 - Keep the code modular under `src/UltraWorldAI` and format the code using `dotnet format`.
 - Run `dotnet test tests/UltraWorldAI.Tests/UltraWorldAI.Tests.csproj` before submitting a pull request.
 - Keep comments in the present tense to maintain consistency.
+- Add or update unit tests whenever you introduce new functionality.
+- Document any public APIs you create or modify in the `docs` folder.
+- Prefer the built-in `Logger` and use its asynchronous methods when logging to disk.